Compare two cars

 Verdict

 Subaru appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Legacy offers slightly better overall protection and takes the lead.
-From there things take a different direction, with Toyota offering somewhat better performance, just enough to call it quicker.
+From there things take a different direction, with Toyota being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
-No mistake, whatever you decide here, but I'd still go for the Toyota.
+I believe that, when we take all into account, we have only one winner here - the Toyota.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Check a car by its VIN number